mcsammon/mcsammon.github.io/research.md

 *Previously circulated under the title "Passive Ownership and the Stock Market"*

-# ETFs, Learning and Price Informativeness (Updated 3/2020)
+# ETFs, Learning, and Information in Stock Prices (Updated 3/2020)

 <p>
   <a href="/images/sammon_2020_model.pdf" target="_blank">